Gamera vs. Viras: Production

 Gamera vs. Viras was filmed at Daiei-Tokyo Studios.
 The film is the fourth in the Gamera film series.
+Yuasa cited the 1966 TV series Mission: Impossible as an influence on the film; Genzō Wakayama, who voiced Viras, also provided voice work on Mission: Impossible.

 Daiei was in "financial trouble" at the beginning of 1968 and as a result cut the film's budget to ¥20 million, about $56,000 at the time.
 Footage from previous Gamera films was re-used in some parts of the movie.
-The film was shot in 25 days.
+The film was shot in 25 days at Daiei's studios in Tokyo.

 The agreement between Daiei and AI-TV stipulated that an American boy be cast as one of the two main child characters.
-No American child actors who spoke Japanese could be found at the time of production, so "Carl Craig, the child of a U.S. Army man stationed in Japan" was cast, even though he had no acting experience."
+No American child actors who spoke Japanese could be found at the time of production, so Carl Craig, the 11-year-old son of a US military officer stationed in Japan, was cast.
+Craig had no prior acting experience, and Gamera vs. Viras was his sole acting role.

 Release

 Gamera vs. Viras was released in Japan on 20 March 1968.
 It was "such a big success in Japan" that the studio asked director Yuasa if he could produce two additional Gamera films per year.
 Although Yuasa said that that was impossible, it opened the door to additional Gamera films being made.

 The film was never released theatrically in the United States.
 It was released directly to television by American International Television in 1969 as Destroy All Planets.